-Kelvin Fletcher has quickly impressed the judges and UK public with his dancing skills alongside Oti Mabuse on Strictly Come Dancing, with his wife Elizabeth Marsland supporting them every step of the way.
+Kelvin Fletcher has been consistently impressing the judges and UK public with his dancing skills alongside Oti Mabuse on Strictly Come Dancing.
+But while his wife Elizabeth Marsland is having more of a loyally supportive role in this exciting dance story - she certainly took centre stage on the happy day they married.
 The couple tied the knot on 28 November 2015 in a day they shared exclusively with HELLO! magazine, and Kelvin said the wedding was a dream come true.

 "I knew I wanted to marry Liz the day I met her.
 Deep down I knew she was The One," the Emmerdale actor Kelvin told us, speaking of his long-time love.
 "The image of Liz coming towards me up the aisle will live with me for ever.
 She took my breath away.
 She looked so beautiful," he added.